GongT/baobao/@idlebox/section-buffer/etc/section-buffer.api.md

 // Warning: (ae-missing-release-tag) "CacheFile" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export class CacheFile extends AsyncDisposable {
+export class CacheFile extends AsyncDisposable_2 {
     constructor(location: string);
     // (undocumented)
     closeWriter(): Promise<void>;